Adore2113/MarsHSim/docs/dev_log.md

 ##      04/14/2026
     ♡ starting by organizing engine.py

-    ♡ I like how clean the dictionaries look in engine.py so I think if my returns return four or more variables, I'm going to make it into a dictionary (starting with power_system.py with lights and wellness lights)
+    ♡ I like how clean the dictionaries look in engine.py so I think if my returns return four or more variables, I'm going to make it into a dictionary (starting w. power_system.py w. lights and wellness lights)

     ♡ I cleaned up engine.py but quit pushing commits in the messy middle incase I had to undo everything I did anyway, but I got it sorted out and organized